-Show me the Money: Who should pay the agent and how is it taxed?
+Show me the Money: Who should pay the Football Agent and how is it taxed?

 The Current Situation

 A player’s representation contract (a written agreement between player and agent) contains a clause that commits them to paying their agent a percentage of the gross salary in their employment contract.
 This seems an ordinary requirement as in most things in life it is the customer of the services that pays for them.
 However, it is commonplace for the signing football club to pay the agent’s commission on behalf of the player as negotiated by the agent.
 They can arrange for the club to cover the player’s agent’s commission cost and ensure that they receive the right remuneration for their service, this is known as a ‘benefit in kind’ payment.
 Some players may be under the impression that the club is paying for them and are shocked when they’re hit with the added fee on their tax return.
 They are required to pay income tax on their salary and then the ‘additional income’ of the benefit in kind paid by the signing club.
 This is still beneficial for the player as they only pay a percentage of tax on the amount that the club pays to their agent rather than having the personal responsibility of fully remunerating their agent.

 Clubs and players can establish clauses in the employment contract that gives bonuses to compensate the player for this tax.
 For example, a ‘loyalty bonus’ is a set fee that is paid on a certain date to a player if they remain at the club for a specified period of time.
 This can be set at enough to cover the tax that the player has to pay from the ‘benefit in kind’ payment by the club.
 The intermediary may negotiate a loyalty bonus or other performance bonuses in order to ensure that their client makes a net gain.